Safeguarding our students is our priority

 - Protection from abuse and neglect

-- Prevention of bullying and harassment.
+- Prevention of bullying and harassment, both in college and online

-The College is committed to safeguarding and promoting the welfare of children, young people and vulnerable adults and expects all staff, students and volunteers to share this commitment.
 We have developed a Safeguarding Policy and other related policies that aims to meet this commitment.

 Our policies cover: